iiwwnnaa/los-reborn/README.md

 * hell_fire, evil_wizard challenge is unsolvable now. skip it<br><br>

 ------------------------ 2022.07.24 ----------------------------<br>
-Edited mysql_.. to mysqli_.. because mysql_.. is deprecated and removed on PHP7
+1. Changed mysql_.. to mysqli_.. because mysql_.. is deprecated and removed on PHP7<br>
+2. Edited some syntax based on PHP7